Herbaceous plant: Habit and habitat

 Some relatively fast-growing herbaceous plants (especially annuals) are pioneers, or early-successional species.
 Others form the main vegetation of many stable habitats, occurring for example in the ground layer of forests, or in naturally open habitats such as meadow, salt marsh or desert.
 Some habitats, like grasslands and prairies and savannas, are dominated by herbaceous plants along with aquatic environments like ponds, streams and lakes.

 The age of some herbaceous perennial plants can be determined by herbchronology, the analysis of annual growth rings in the secondary root xylem.

 Herbaceous plants do not produce perennializing above-ground structures using lignin, which is a complex phenolic polymer deposited in the secondary cell wall of all vascular plants.
 The development of lignin during vascular plant evolution provided mechanical strength, rigidity, and hydrophobicity to secondary cell walls creating a woody stem, allowing plants to grow tall and transport water and nutrients over longer distances within the plant body.
 Since most woody plants are perennials with a longer life cycle because it takes more time and more resources (nutrients and water) to produce persistently living lignified woody stems, they are not as able to colonize open and dry ground as rapidly as herbs.

 The surface of herbs is a catalyst for dew, which in arid climates and seasons is the main type of precipitation and is necessary for the survival of vegetation, i.e. in arid areas, herbaceous plants are a generator of precipitation and the basis of an ecosystem.
 Most of the water vapor that turns into dew comes from the air, not the soil or clouds.
 The taller the herb (surface area is the main factor though), the more dew it produces, so a short cut of the herbs necessitates watering.
-For example, if you frequently and shortly cut the grass without watering in an arid zone, then desertification occurs, as shown here.
+For example, if you frequently and shortly cut the grass without watering in an arid zone, then desertification occurs.

 Types of herbaceous plants

-Herbaceous plants include plants that have either an annual, biennial, or perennial life cycle.
-Annual herbaceous plants die completely at the end of the growing season or when they have flowered and fruited, and then new plants grow from seed.
+Most herbaceous plants have a perennial (85%) life cycle but some are annual (15%) or biennial (<1%).
+Annual plants die completely at the end of the growing season or when they have flowered and fruited, and then new plants grow from seed.
 Herbaceous perennial and biennial plants may have stems that die at the end of the growing season, but parts of the plant survive under or close to the ground from season to season (for biennials, until the next growing season, when they grow and flower again, then die).

 New growth can also develop from living tissues remaining on or under the ground, including roots, a caudex (a thickened portion of the stem at ground level) or various types of underground stems, such as bulbs, corms, stolons, rhizomes and tubers.
 Examples of herbaceous biennials include carrot, parsnip and common ragwort; herbaceous perennials include potato, peony, hosta, mint, most ferns and most grasses.